 Assessment 3 will include a presentation delivery.
-The planned dates for these presentation deliveies are between 6th June and 10th June.
+The planned dates for these presentation deliveries are between 5th June and 9th June (although an alternative session shortly outside this window can be arranged if required).

 In general, you are required to submit work typed in Word or similar.
 We strongly recommend you become familiar with equation typesetting software such as Microsoft's Equation Editor for algebraic work; alternatively if you are an R user we encourage the use of RMarkdown.
 You may submit neatly handwritten work, however please note that marks will potentially be lost if the solution cannot be understood by the markers due to unclear or illegible writing.
 Handwritten work should be scanned and collated into a single pdf file and submitted via the eLearning site.
 See the BCA Assessment Guide for guidelines on acceptable standards for assessable work.